"Like school, only better"

 worldwide and 32+ sites in the UK.

-It is now the 5th year of Project SEARCH at St George's Hospital, and six students
+It is now the 7th year of Project SEARCH at St George's Hospital, and seven students

-are in work placements around the Hospital.
+are in work placements around St Georges Hospital.
 They are working in the Porter's

 department, Theatre Porters, Main Reception, M&S, St George’s Advanced Patient

-Simulation Department (GAPS), Radiology, the Library and the Playroom.
+Simulation Department (GAPS), Radiology, the Library, Pharmacy, Out-Patients

-The students are at work Monday to Friday from 11am until 3pm.
+The trainees are at work Monday to Friday from 10am until 2.30pm.

-The students are supported by a full-time course tutor and a job coach from Action
+The trainees are supported by a full-time course tutor and a job coach from Action

 Disability, who will help the students to find employment at the end of the year;